Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 \section{Summary}

 A search for new physics in the high-mass dilepton final state produced in association with \PQb-tagged jets, focusing on nonresonant phenomena, has been performed using the proton-proton collision data collected during 2016--2018, corresponding to an integrated luminosity of 138\fbinv.
 Two models of nonresonant signatures have been considered.
 For a four-fermion contact interaction in \bbll ($\Pell\Pell$, electrons or muons) production, lower limits on the scale of new physics ($\Lambda$) are set depending on the chirality structure of the interaction and the sign of its interference with the standard model Drell--Yan background.
 The observed limits are in the range from 6.9 to 9.0\TeV for the \bbll signal based on different chirality and interference assumptions.
+These results represent the first LHC constraints on the \bbll model, significantly extending the sensitivity beyond the limits previously set at LEP.
 In the \bsll model, lower limits on the ratio of the energy scale of new physics to the coupling (\lamdagstar) range from 1.9 to 2.2\TeV depending on the channel and 2.4\TeV for the combination of all the channels.
-The limits on the \bsll model are the most stringent to date.
-Additionally, the dielectron and dimuon invariant mass spectra are compared at the \TeVns scale.
+Additionally, the $\Pe\Pe$ and $\PGm\PGm$ invariant mass spectra are compared at the \TeVns scale.
 No significant deviation in the lepton flavor ratio from the standard model expectation is observed.